The Manual of the Psi

 The only thing that remains is to develop the powers within as he or she sees fit - or to begin work mastering another discipline!

-An omnimind is a character who has unlocked every single psionic power available - their mind is completely activated!
+An omnimind is a character who has unlocked every single psionic power available - their potential is completely activated!
 An omnimind comes into being much like an overmind, though where the number of disciplines are concerned - not individual powers.
-If a psi lives long enough (often thanks to metapsi powers), overminding in five different disciplines, it's possible the other four will open themselves up to them soon afterwards.
+If a psi lives long enough, overminding in five different disciplines, it's possible the other four will open themselves up to them soon afterwards.

 Unlike those heroes who utilize powers of a biological nature (mutants, altered humans) or others that are based upon knowledge (sorcerers, technologists), a psi-active character wields power that is derived solely from the interaction of their mind, body, and spirit.
 In game play, this aspect of psionics can be simulated by adopting one or more of the following notions.
 To wit, the rules presented here are optional.